 Toy Story is a renowned 1995 computer-animated film from Pixar about toys that come to life when their owners aren't around.
-In turn it spawned two successful and beloved sequels, one in 1999 and the other in 2010.Toy Story introduces us to the toys belonging to a boy named Andy.
+In turn it spawned two successful sequels, one in 1999 and the other in 2010.Toy Story introduces us to a group of toys belonging to a boy named Andy.
 Their unofficial leader is Andy's favorite toy, Woody, an old cowboy doll with a string.
-Woody gets some competition when Andy gets a new toy for his birthday, "Buzz Lightyear of Star Command".
-Buzz is new, cool, and just as dynamic a personality as Woody, though he thinks he's really a soldier of Star Command rather than a toy.
+Woody receives some competition when Andy gets a new toy for his birthday, "Buzz Lightyear of Star Command", who thinks he's really a soldier of Star Command rather than a toy.
 His undoubted leadership qualities (and up-to-date modernity) arouse jealousy in Woody; when Buzz is "accidentally" lost, the other toys think Woody masterminded the disappearance.
 Hijinks ensue, and Woody and Buzz have a final confrontation that forces both of them to join forces to keep the toy "family" together.In 2009, Toy Story was re-released alongside Toy Story 2 as a double feature in stereoscopic Disney Digital 3-D, with the two films completely re-rendered to match the level of detail of Toy Story 3 (the UK had to wait until January 2010 for Toy Story 2 to come out in 3D).The characters will make further appearances in a series of shorts titled Toy Story Toons.
 The first installment, "Hawaiian Vacation", played at the beginning of Cars 2.
 The second, "Small Fry", was shown before The Muppets (and shown in some countries with Brave).
-The third, Partysaurus Rex, was shown before the 3D remake of Finding Nemo.
+The third, Partysaurus Rex, was shown before the 3D re-release of Finding Nemo.
+A fourth in the form of a Halloween Special, Toy Story of Terror, aired on ABC on October 16th, 2013.

 The film provides examples of: